Ann Craig – Executive Director

 Claudia was born and raised in Southern California.
 She moved to Oregon when she was a sophomore in high school.
 Later on, she attended Western Oregon University, and earned a Bachelor of Science Degree in Psychology and a Bachelor of Arts Degree in Spanish.
 While she was attending Western Oregon, she participated in two service learning trips, one to Honduras and the other to Cape Verde, that changed her goals in life.
 The combination of her life experiences and what she experienced during the service learning trips motivated her to work with youth, which is what brought her to Jackson Street Youth Shelter.
 She now coordinates our Mentoring, Tutoring, and Activities Programs and supports our Youth Advisory Board volunteers.
 In her spare time, Claudia really enjoys the outdoors, especially hiking and climbing, because of the various opportunities for growth it presents.

-Aaron Kratzer – Volunteer Coordinator
+Aaron Kratzer – Support Services Coordinator

 Anne Oscilia – Mental Health Therapist